CANAL

 Stay tuned to this page for updates or follow @ruralandproud on Instagram.
 You can also sign up below to get more information and receive updates!

-This project would not have been possible without support from the Federal Home Loan Bank of Des Moines, Community Impact Board Fund (CIB), Rural Community Assistance Corporation (RCAC), AARP, State Farm, Union Pacific Foundation, David, Sherrie & Shaleane Gee family, Wells Fargo Foundation, Rocky Mountain Power Foundation, American Express, UServeUtah, Colorado River & Trails Expeditions (CRATE), Utah Division of Arts & Museums, National Endowment for the Arts, WESTAF, Utah Humanities, Sorenson Legacy Foundation, The Corporation for National and Community Service (“AmeriCorps”), and many individual private donors.
+This project would not have been possible without support from the City of Green River (generous land donation), Community Impact Board Fund (CIB), Enterprise Community Partners, Rocky Mountain Community Reinvestment Corporation, American Express National Bank, ASSIST Inc, AARP, State Farm, Union Pacific Foundation, the Gee family, Wells Fargo Foundation, Rocky Mountain Power Foundation, UServeUtah, Colorado River & Trails Expeditions (CRATE), Utah Division of Arts & Museums, National Endowment for the Arts, WESTAF, Utah Humanities, Sorenson Legacy Foundation, The Corporation for National and Community Service (“AmeriCorps”), and many individual private donors.

 Another Quality Project from the Folks at